shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-psp-configuration.md

 1. Click the **Save** button to save your configurations and return to the **Demand Partner Configurations** screen.

 > [!NOTE]
-> You do not need to select Xandr as a Demand Partner.
-All standard managed/direct and RTB demand in the Xandr marketplace will operate and flow as it normally does outside the PSP environment/context.
-If you select Xandr as a Demand Partner, do not input parameters that map the configuration to inventory within the same Member ID (Xandr seat).
-The Xandr Demand Partner is for mapping inventory from the Publisher's member/seat to a different Xandr network seat where that partner has reselling authority.
+> You do not need to select Microsoft Advertising as a Demand Partner.
+All standard managed/direct and RTB demand in the Microsoft Advertising marketplace will operate and flow as it normally does outside the PSP environment/context.
+If you select Microsoft Advertising as a Demand Partner, do not input parameters that map the configuration to inventory within the same Member ID (Microsoft Advertising seat).
+The Microsoft Advertising Demand Partner is for mapping inventory from the Publisher's member/seat to a different Microsoft Advertising network seat where that partner has reselling authority.

 ## Related topics